Skip to main content

 MethodPurpose

-WithCookie(string, string)Adds or overwrites a single cookie.
+WithCookie(string name, string value, bool encode = true)Adds or overwrites a single cookie.

-WithCookies(IEnumerable<KeyValuePair<string,string>>)Add multiple cookies at once.
+WithCookies(IEnumerable<KeyValuePair<string,string>>, bool encode = true)Add multiple cookies at once.